unexpectedjs/unexpected-express/README.md

 Additional features:

 * Normalizes headers names so you don't need to use the ugly lower-case form in the assertions
-* The expected response bodies can be specified as either strings or Buffer instances
+* The expected response bodies can be specified as either strings, objects (implies JSON), or Buffer instances

 License
 -------